jspahrsummers/library-oriented-programming/Library-Oriented Programming.md

 - Duplicates transitive dependencies
 - Doesn’t help with versioning

+^ (Bullets)

-^ Subtrees have many of these same issues, and make updating or pushing changes upstream more complicated (IMO).
+^ Subtrees have many of these same issues, and can make updating or pushing changes upstream more complicated.

 ---